-- 1. All assignments, homework, projects, etc. must be completed in full and on time.
-A failure to comply could result in the following penalties: - a. deducting grade points for missing deadlines - b. grade of "0" for incomplete work - c. remaining after hours to complete assignments - 2.
-A habitual or sustained disregard for assignment deadlines or completion could jeopardize the student's standing in the Program as the result of unacceptable grades, which will result in one of the following: - a. probation until assignment completion - b. dismissal from the class - c. dismissal from the program
+- 1. All assignments must be completed in full and on time.
+A failure to comply will result in the following penalties: - a.
+One class day late 20% deduction in grade. - b.
+Two class days late 50% deduction in grade. - c.
+Three class days late, a grade of "0" will be assigned - 2.
+A habitual or sustained disregard for assignment deadlines or completion could jeopardize the student's standing in the Program as the result of unacceptable grades, which will result in one of the following: - d. probation until assignment completion - e. dismissal from the class - f. dismissal from the program